Methodology

 Plant by ZIP recommendations are planning ranges, not guarantees.
 Local drainage, soil pH, pests, wildlife, chill hours, heat, microclimates, invasive-status rules, and nursery stock quality can change the right answer.

-Native-plant cues are not yet a county-level native-range database.
+Native-plant flags are not yet a county-level native-range database.
 Confirm regional nativity and cultivar status with local native-plant societies, extension resources, or authoritative regional references before planting at scale.

 Reference Sources